 High Humidity is the number one cause of mildew and mold growth in the home.
 It is also responsible for increased Allergy symptoms and can be a trigger for an Asthma attack.

-Dry mode on an AC is the setting that is turned on to help reduce excess humidity in the air.
+Dehumidifier mode, also called Dry Mode, on an AC is the setting that turns on the dehumidifying function of an air conditioner to reduce excess humidity in the air.

-When there is excessive humidity in the air, the temperature can seem hotter than what it actually is.
+When there is too much humidity in the air, the temperature can seem hotter than what it actually is.

 What is the function of dry mode in AC?

 Dry mode in an AC functions like a dehumidifier.
 Dehumidifiers and air conditioners are actually very similar in the way they work.
 They both drag air across a set of cooling coils that causes the air to condense.

 The difference is that air conditioners move the air across the cooling coils to cool off the air where is a dehumidifier moves the air across the cooling coils to condense the air but then reheats the air to repeat the process.